We in the Liberal Party have consistently called for the House of Lords to be abolished as it is and replaced by a predominately elected Senate.

 The most active peers numbering 300 accounted for 84% of votes cast in the House of Lords.

-Lastly, I suggest there is no reason why members of the House Of Lords should be tax exempt.
-Their income should be subject to income tax akin to any other UK resident.
+We also voted that their income should be subject to income tax akin to any other UK resident.